St Peter's Well, Houston: History

 The town of Houston was originally known as Kilpeter i.e. 'Cella Petris'.
 A chapel was located near by and a local farm was called 'Chapelton'.
 The holy waters of the well were thought to ensure protection against misadventure, ensuring the safe return of travellers.
 The age of the present building is uncertain however it was regarded as ancient in Victorian times and it may owe its existence to the availability of suitable worked stone following the abandonment of the old chapel at around the time of the Scottish Reformation in the 16th century.

 The Well House

-St Peter's Well is a Category B Listed Building, rectangular in shape with a flat ridge or 'saddle-shaped' top and a steeply pitched roof with little ornamentation other than a chamfer on the arch at the entrance.
+St Peter's Well is a Category B Listed Building, rectangular with a flat ridge or 'saddle-shaped' top and a steeply pitched roof with little ornamentation other than a chamfer on the arch at the entrance.
 A stone appears to be missing at the closed northern 'gable' end of the well house and no clear indications remain as to whether any form of religious ornamentation existed, such as crosses, ever formed a part of the building.
-Several cup shaped depressions exist on the ridge and it seems logical that originally another course existed, most likely a single stone extending the length of the building that would seal the building by cover the cross joints of the second course and make it water tight.
+Several cup-shaped depressions exist on the ridge, and it seems logical that originally another course existed, most likely a single stone extending the length of the building that would seal the building by covering the cross joints of the second course and making it water tight.